 Susi's work focuses on equitable adaptation and transformation in the face of climate change and interlocking stresses; on climate change communication, social change, decision support and the interaction between scientists, policy-makers and the public.
 She is a geographer by training (Ph.D.
 1997, Clark University) with an interests in how social science can inform society's responses to the existential challenges arising from the climate crisis.
 She has worked in coastal areas, urban and rural communities, with forest-reliant communities, and on human health issues.

 Susi contributed to Working Group II of the Intergovernmental Panel on Climate Change’s Fourth and Fifth Assessment Reports and served as Review Editor on the IPCC’s Special Report on “Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation,” and is a member of of Scientific Steering Committee for the IPCC's Special Report on the "Impacts of 1.5 Deg C and Associated Emissions Pathways."
 She was also a Convening Lead Author for the coastal chapter of the Third US National Climate Assessment (NCA), and a member of the federal advisory committee to the NCA.
-Over the years, she has advised federal, state and local governments, nongovernmental organizations, and foundations on various aspects of climate change.
+Over the years, she has advised federal, state and local governments, nongovernmental organizations, professional societies, and foundations on various aspects of climate change.